-Article 26# Interim examination assessment
+Article 29# Interim examination assessment

 - 1. If an interim examination is administered and assessed by more than one examiner, the examiners will jointly ensure that the assessment is conducted using the same standards. - 2.
-The examiner will ensure that a response key is made available as quickly as possible after the conclusion of an interim examination comprised partially or exclusively of multiple-choice questions. - 3.
+The examiner will ensure that a response key is made available after the conclusion of an interim examination comprised partially or exclusively of multiple-choice questions. - 3.
 The Examining Board drafts regulations concerning the manner in which examination results are registered.

-Article 27# Follow-up meeting
+Article 30# Follow-up meeting